Dennis the Menace (1959 TV series): History

 On February 17, 1962, after filming the show's 100th episode, Joseph Kearns died of a cerebral hemorrhage.
 In a 2010 interview, actress Gloria Henry revealed Kearns followed a strict six-week Metrecal diet that may have contributed to his death.
 The following two episodes were filmed without the character of Mr. Wilson.

 Gale Gordon joined the cast for the last six episodes of the season as Mr. Wilson's brother John.
 It was explained that John was staying as a guest while George was settling an estate.
 Sylvia Field, who played Martha Wilson, was let go at the end of the season.
-In the fourth and final season, John Wilson purchased the house from his brother, although where George and Martha had moved was never explained.
+In the fourth and final season, John purchased the house from his brother, although where George and Martha had moved was never explained.
 He was joined by his wife Eloise, played by Sara Seegar.
 Final references to George and Martha Wilson were made early in the fourth season, although they were not mentioned by name after the first episode.
 George Wilson was referred to as "the other Mr. Wilson" in the second episode, and John Wilson says in the seventh episode that he bought the house from his brother.
 After that, the original Wilsons were never mentioned again.

 By the end of the show's fourth season, Jay North was nearly 12 years old and was outgrowing the antics associated with his character.
 CBS canceled Dennis the Menace in early 1963.

 Syndication

 In 1963, NBC began airing reruns of the series on Saturday mornings for two seasons – the show entered syndication in 1965.
 It has run consistently on local stations over subsequent years.
 On July 1, 1985, the Nickelodeon cable network began airing the series, and continued until October 22, 1994, after Nick Jr. It also aired on TV Land from 2002 to 2003.
-On January 3, 2011, Dennis the Menace began airing on Antenna TV.
+On January 3, 2011, Dennis the Menace began airing on Antenna TV until it was removed on December 31, 2025.

-The show was exported to the United Kingdom and shown on the ITV network, with 103 episodes airing in the London region between 1960 and 1966.
-To avoid confusion with the British comic character, the series was known in the UK as Just Dennis.
+Screen Gems exported the show to the United Kingdom, where it was shown on the Granada Television network in Lancashire and Yorkshire and on Associated-Rediffusion in London between 1960 and 1966.
+The series was known as Just Dennis (and as Dennis (The Pickle) at one point) in the UK to avoid confusion with the British comic character.